-This quarter, Queenslanders continued to benefit from a stable, fair and affordable compulsory third-party (CTP) insurance scheme.
+Queenslanders continued to enjoy a stable, fair and affordable compulsory third-party (CTP) insurance scheme this quarter.

 Stay in the loop

 To stay informed:

 Explore our graphs below to learn more about our scheme’s performance.

 Tip: When viewing this report on a smaller screen, click the labels on our graphs to view them at a larger size.

 The insurers’ premium increased by a modest 3.4% over the year, which is well below Consumer Price Index inflation.
 This continues our commitment to delivering affordable CTP insurance premiums for Queensland motorists.

 Number of new claims per quarter